 Essential Items In Your Backpack

-- My hubby loves his Bose headphones for travel, truth be told they are expensive but so worth it for drowning out a screaming baby behind you and hearing music as it was meant to be heard.
+- My hubby loves his Bose headphones for travel, truth be told they are expensive but worth it for drowning out a screaming baby and hearing music as it was meant to be heard.
 Unless hubby is with me and will store them in his bag, I don’t have room for bulky headphones…and I’m not an audio snob so regular headphones are fine with me.

 - If you have a premium seat you might have a way to charge your devices inflight.
 If not, bring a backup portable charger or a backpack with this feature built in.
 Don’t forget to put your phone in low battery mode.

 These are all the items I stuff in my backpack.
 I’ll show you what to bring in your carry on next time.
 If there’s the possibility of your carry on being stowed in cargo, you’ll want to add one change of clothes into your backpack….you never know!